szporwolik/perun/README.md

 ### Prerequisites

-JSON Export:
+* For JSON Export:
   * DCS World stable or DCS World beta

-For UDP Export:
+* For UDP Export:
   * Windows app which handles UDP readouts

-For MySQL Export:
+* For MySQL Export:
   * MySQL server with read/write access

 ### Installing